Antonio Luna: Education

 At the age of 6, Luna learned reading, writing, and arithmetic from a teacher known as Maestro Intong.
 He also memorized the Doctrina Christiana, believed to be the first book printed in the Philippines.
 The book consists of 38 leaves and 74 pages of text in Spanish, Tagalog transliterated into roman letters, and Tagalog.

 After his education under Maestro Intong, he studied at the Ateneo Municipal de Manila, where he received a Bachelor of Arts degree in 1881.
 He went on to study literature and chemistry at the University of Santo Tomas, where he won first prize for a paper in chemistry titled Two Fundamental Bodies of Chemistry (Dos Cuerpos fundamentales de la Quimica).
 He also studied Pharmacy.
 Meanwhile, his background in swordsmanship, fencing, and military tactics came from his studies under Don Martin Cartagena, a major in the Spanish Army.
 In addition, he acquired the skill to become a sharpshooter.
 Upon the invitation of his elder brother Juan in 1890, Antonio was sent by his parents to Spain.
 There he acquired a licentiate (at Universidad de Barcelona) and doctorate (at Universidad Central de Madrid).

+While in Spain, Luna not only focused on his studies but also joined the Propaganda Movement, alongside prominent figures like José Rizal and Marcelo H. del Pilar.
+He actively contributed to La Solidaridad, promoting reforms in the Philippines under Spanish rule.

+Influence of European military tactics

+Luna’s time in Europe also deepened his understanding of military tactics.
+In Spain, he spent his time reading books on military strategy and tactics, guerrilla warfare, and field fortifications.
+These complemented his studies on swordsmanship and fencing, which later helped him when he became a general during the Philippine-American War.
+His disciplined and strategic approach to warfare was influenced by European military theories.